Multiscale-Genomics/mg-rest-dm/docs/install.rst

 repository directory to ensure that the API is working correctly.

-The scripts require a valid hdf5 file generated using the scripts from mg-storage-hdf5 and a matching datasets.json file located in the `rest/` directory
+The scripts require a valid hdf5 file generated using the scripts from mg-dm-api and a matching datasets.json file located in the `rest/` directory

 Documentation